pi-lar/neuropil/doc/source/protocol.token.rst

 Message intent token
 ********************

-If an identity would like to exchange informations with another identity in the network, it sends out its message intents, where we use token again.:
+If an identity would like to exchange information with another identity in the network, it sends out its message intents, where we use token again.:

 .. code-block:: c